benjaminoakes/www.benjaminoakes.com/_posts/2013-04-05-fast-specs.md

 <blockquote class="twitter-tweet" data-conversation="none">
   <p>
-    @<a href="https://twitter.com/benjaminoakes">benjaminoakes</a> Good stuff.Have you tried `bundle install &#8211;standalone` to avoid the runtime bundler tax? <a href="http://t.co/XMhcN373rY" title="http://myronmars.to/n/dev-blog/2012/03/faster-test-boot-times-with-bundler-standalone">myronmars.to/n/dev-blog/201…</a>
+    @<a href="https://twitter.com/benjaminoakes">benjaminoakes</a> Good stuff.Have you tried `bundle install --standalone` to avoid the runtime bundler tax? <a href="http://t.co/XMhcN373rY" title="http://myronmars.to/n/dev-blog/2012/03/faster-test-boot-times-with-bundler-standalone">myronmars.to/n/dev-blog/201…</a>
   </p>

   <p>